ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Light-client-protocol.rst

 proof step does not check out, or because data is unavailable, and that client can then raise the alarm.

-The fourth protocol is useful in cases where a dapp wants to keep track of some kind of events that need to be efficiently verifiable, but which do not need to be part of the permanent state; an example is a decentralized exchange logging trades or a wallet logging transactions
+The fourth protocol is useful in cases where a ÐApp wants to keep track of some kind of events that need to be efficiently verifiable, but which do not need to be part of the permanent state; an example is a decentralized exchange logging trades or a wallet logging transactions